aclysma/rafx/docs/why_rafx.md

 ### Compared with wgpu

 `wgpu` is a fully safe API that closely follows the webgpu standard.
 It pursues safety at any cost because the API is intended to be exposed in web browsers - where any form of undefined behavior is unacceptable.
-However this safety combined with a less vulkan-centric API design makes it much easier to use than `gfx-hal` and it has become very popular in the rust community.
+GPU resources are tracked so that they are not dropped while in use and can be placed in the correct state for the GPU to use them.
+This safety combined with a less vulkan-centric API design makes it much easier to use than `gfx-hal` and it has become very popular in the rust community.
 It is under the MPL license which is more restrictive than licenses like MIT or Apache 2.0.

 `rafx-api` does not have these safety guarantees (or complexity/overhead required to support them).
 However, `rafx-framework` provides higher-level tools and abstractions that mitigate this unsafety.
 For example, the render graph automatically handles placing resources into the correct state.
-It can potentially do this in a more optimal way because it has full knowledge of what will happen during the entire frame. `rafx-api` is available under the very permissive Apache-2.0/MIT license.
+It can potentially do this in a more optimal way because it has a holistic view of what will happen during the entire frame. `rafx-api` is available under the very permissive Apache-2.0/MIT license.

 ## rafx-framework